Everyone Can Fly

 "Everyone Can Fly" is a song written and performed by Gigolo Aunts and the title song from their 1999 EP, Everyone Can Fly.
 The song, "Everyone Can Fly" also appears on the 1999 Gigolo Aunts album, Minor Chords and Major Themes.
 The song is also the featured track on a 1999 promo single.
+Dave Gibbs, writer of the song, gave inspiration credit for the song to Mark Wohlers.